mariabergen/GettingandCleaning/README.md

----
-title: "README.md"
-output: html_document
----

-README file for the Getting and Cleaning Data course project
+# README file for the Getting and Cleaning Data course project

 The script run_analysis.R is done in steps following the directions from the project.